Granada (Trilogy): About The Trilogy

 Ali Al-Ra'I said that the trilogy allows intense historical events to explode right before the reader's eyes.

 Latina Az-Zayat said that the language used in ‘Granada’ is one of memory.
 This nostalgia is what results in the richness, rhythm, and poetic-ness of the language.
 This language leads to diversity in both, narration and description.

-Jaber Asfour said that ‘Granada’ gives voice to the oppressors where staying alive is heroic in a hostile world which oppresses an entire history.
+Jaber Asfour said that ‘Granada’ gives voice to the oppressed where staying alive is heroic in a hostile world which oppresses an entire history.

 Sabri Hafiz said that Ashour's trilogy is the first astounding trilogy written by a woman in Arabic fiction, standing alongside Naguib Mahfouz's trilogy.

 Farida An-Naqash said that the novel makes the soul shudder.

 Granada

 Granada is the first novel in the ‘Granada Trilogy,’ and it was published in 1994.
 The novel received the Best Novel of 1994 Award from Cairo's International Book Expo.